dark-teal-coder/course-sololearn-java-intermediate/course-note-sololearn-java-intermediate.md

 - [x] behaviors
 - [x] attributes

+### Lesson 01.02: Creating Classes & Objects

 #### Creating Classes

 In order to create your own custom objects, you must first create the corresponding classes.
-This is accomplished by right clicking on the src folder in Eclipse and selecting Create->New->Class.
+This is accomplished by right clicking on the src folder in Eclipse and selecting Create -> New -> Class.
 Give your class a name and click Finish to add the new class to your project:

 <p align="center">
     <img src="./images/java-intermediate-01-02-p01-a.png" alt="./images/java-intermediate-01-02-p01-a.png" width="50%" height="50%">